FlexBE/flex_nav_turtlebot3_demo/README.md

 `ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py`
  * Starts the simulated environment of the ROBOTIS Turtlebot3 world with the simulated Turtlebot3

-### Start map server
+### Start localization
- With an unknown map, ROS 2 Cartographer will build a map of the simulated environment
+ With an unknown map, ROS 2 Cartographer will build a SLAM map of the simulated environment

  `ros2 launch flex_nav_turtlebot3_demo_bringup cartographer.launch.py use_sim_time:=True`